afreiberger/charm-swift-storage/README.md

 repositories and can be used to setup access to the Ubuntu Cloud Archive to support installing Swift versions more recent than what is shipped with Ubuntu 12.04 (1.4.8).
 For more information, see config.yaml.

+**Juju Spaces Awareness**

+The juju space binding for "private" has been added to the charm to allow for override of the unit's default private-address advertised to it's proxy relations.
+This is done in case swift-storage units are landed on machines that have alternative networks defined that are not accessible from the swift-proxy units it is to be related with.